jacksorjacksor/astrojs-with-umbraco-cms-docs/README.md

 }
 ```

-While `Umbraco:CMS:DeliveryApi:Enabled` is the initial activator for the Content Delivery API, there are numerous other options which can be defined here.
+While `Umbraco:CMS:DeliveryApi:Enabled` is the initial activator for the Content Delivery API, there are other options which can be set here.
 These options cover areas such as public access, API keys, allowed content types, membership authorisation and more.
 For a full explanation on usage of the Content Delivery API please consult the [Umbraco Documentation](https://docs.umbraco.com/umbraco-cms/reference/content-delivery-api)

 ## Fetching Data